D-Clara/dynamic_reachy/docs/developer/PID_improvement.md

 Study of step response
 </span>

 A command in position is sent to the motor and we watch its step response with the function *error_pos* in pid_motor_test.py.
 The step response can be plot by launching the file PID_evaluation_plot.py in parallel to the movement.
+> **Note**
-Don't forget to modify the motor name for which the data that is collected in the fonction *get_current_position*.
+> Don't forget to modify the motor name for which the data are collected, in the fonction *get_current_position*.

 The first step is to chose proportionnal gain.
 For this, the gain has been increased until the error in the final position is low while having a reasonable overshoot.